-The nature of the problem being dealt with in 2019 is fundamentally the same as that expressed in 2003, except that the Tender Boards have been replaced with a rule based SCM system administered by National Treasury's Office of the Chief Procurement Officer with limited expertise to evaluate complex construction delivery projects, despite the introduction of the implementation of government's Infrastructure Delivery Management System (see 4.1.1 and 4.1.2).
+The nature of the problem being dealt with in 2019 is fundamentally the same as that expressed in 2003, except that the Tender Boards have been replaced with a rule based SCM system with limited expertise to evaluate complex construction delivery projects, despite the introduction of the implementation of government's Infrastructure Delivery Management System (see 4.1.1 and 4.1.2).
 Clearly a fundamental overhaul of the SCM system is required if expenditure on infrastructure is going to have the intended impact and to align with the Constitutional imperatives for the efficient, effective and economic use of resources in an accountable manner (see Section 195 of the Constitution).